 How Heat Affects Motorcycle Tires

 The good news is that tires are designed to endure a wide range of temperatures.
-Additionally, there are tires that are designed specifically high-friction, high-heat instances such as racing or high-performance tires.
+Additionally, there are tires that are designed specifically for high-friction, high-heat instances, such as racing or high-performance tires.

 How to Prevent Tire Blowouts